ctftamu/SL-GPS/README.md

 Please feel free to ask any questions related to SL-GPS there.

 # SL-GPS
 This repository contains the means to create a neural network architecture for dynamic chemistry reduction based on reduction results from Global Pathway Selection.
 The basic procedure is to first run adaptive GPS for 0D auto-ignition simulation so as to create a dataset.
 This dataset is later used for training the Artificial Neural Network (ANN).
 You can reach out to us at rmishra@tamu.edu (Rohit Mishra) or aaronnelson@tamu.edu (Aaron Nelson) for code issues, suggestions and/or pull requests.
-The step-by-step procedure to use this repository is as follows:

 ## About
 This code was developed entirely in Python 3.
 Dependent packages include Cantera 2, Tensorflow 2, pandas, sklearn, numpy, pickle, and networkx.
 Code for GPS has been copied from https://github.com/golsun/GPS and modified to work in Python 3.